Smurph123452zq/Smurph123452zq/Campaign Notes/Session Logs/Session 4 Heart of the Garden Notes.md

 Session 4: Heart of the Garden

 Current Situation
 The party has defeated the spiderdragon before it could reach the deepest part of the Garden of Bones shrine.
 The lair still pulses with molten energy and unsettling whispers.
-The heroes stand at the threshold of the corrupted heart, with a chance to uncover the source of Magda's troubles.
+Skeletal Khenra stand silently amid the bone-plants, stirred by the corruption.
+The heroes now face the shrine’s heart and the mystery behind these restless dead.

 Evidence suggests the Heartstone channels molten corruption to the dragon farms, creating ripple effects across [[Magda]]:
 * Minor mutations in farm animals.